souvikcseiitk/sign_calc/README.md

 ## Conclusion
 This sign calculator project demonstrates the practical application of CNNs in real-time hand sign recognition and expression evaluation.
 The integration of machine learning, computer vision, and real-time processing offers a unique and interactive approach to performing arithmetic calculations.
 With further enhancements and training on a more comprehensive dataset, the model can be extended to recognize a wider range of digits and operators.

+## Cell-C  contains [The APP]
+* Using the Model for Real-Time Numeric Hand Sign Recognition & Real Time On-Screen Expression Evaluation:
+* Block Camera by Hand to stop the App & Evaluate the answer on screen
+* Do not let your face come in the camera screen, otherwise auto brightness/contrast will over-brighten the fingers, giving poor accuracy

 # Open the main ipynb using this link (If Github Fails to open properly)